StringCare/AndroidLibrary/README.md

 Hide strings easyly with that lib!
 It uses AES/ECB/PKCS5Padding transformation to convert strings with your app's SHA1 fingerprint.

-Note that there is a difference between release and debug fingerprint.

 Installation
 ------------